 Conversely, if an area boasts a large population but the ratios are still low, then it’s likely not a strong choice.

-A Competition Analysis maps one, three, and five mile radii also, but this time showing where similar practices are located in relation to a site of interest.
+A Competition Analysis maps one, three, and five-mile radii also, but this time shows where similar practices are located in relation to a site of interest.
 Dots on this map will distinguish types of practices that may compete with yours.
 In addition, the section lists the exact practices that correspond to those dots on the map with their business names, addresses, and distance from the site.

 How do you choose the perfect mix of affordable and visible?

 Not every type of doctor needs high visibility.
 A specialist who wants to focus on surgeries or implants doesn’t require as much visibility, because their customers typically come from referrals.
 However, signage is the number one referral for general dentists, whose customers come from word of mouth and insurance networks.